You are here: Start » User Interface » Creating Deep Learning Model

 Object location results visualized after the training.

-It is highly recommended to use data augmentations (appropriate to the task) to improve network's ability to generalize learned information.
+It is highly recommended to use data augmentations (appropriate to the task) to improve the network's ability to generalize learned information.
 If results are still not satisfactory the following standard methods can be used to improve model performance:

 • changing the detail level,